Mike Sensibaugh

-James Michael Sensibaugh (January 3, 1949 – March 31, 2021) was an American professional football safety in the National Football League (NFL).
+James Michael Sensibaugh (January 3, 1949 – March 31, 2021) was an American professional football player who was a safety in the National Football League (NFL).
 He played eight seasons for the Kansas City Chiefs (1971–1975) and the St. Louis Cardinals (1976–1978).
-Sensibaugh played college football at Ohio State, where he still holds the school record for interceptions in a career with 22 and in a season with 9.
+Sensibaugh played college football for the Ohio State Buckeyes, where he still holds the school record for interceptions in a career with 22 and in a season with 9.